 Cleaning for grade improvement

 If the grade of a sample can be improved by additional cleaning to remove foreign material, perform the cleaning and add the additional material to dockage.
-Cleaning for grade improvement can be done at any time after the cleaning assessment has been completed.
+Cleaning for grade improvement can be done at any time after the cleaning assessment has been completed, including on export.

 After the cleaning assessment has been completed, sieve the sample by hand using the appropriate hand sieve.